lcormaw/whack-a-cat/README.txt

 /**** Whack-a-Cat ****/

 Simple JavaScript game: whack the cat as quickly as possible.
+The code is based on the "Reaction Tester" project from the Complete Web Developer Course (Udemy).

 /**** To do ****/